About South Britain

 The South Britain Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The New Haven County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for South Britain, Connecticut residents are available through the local police department and authorized providers in New Haven County.
+Fingerprinting services for South Britain, Connecticut residents are available through local police (where present) and authorized providers in New Haven County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the South Britain Police Department or New Haven County Sheriff's Office for scheduling and fees.

 To register to vote in South Britain, Connecticut, residents can register online through the Connecticut Secretary of the State's website, by mail, or in person at the New Haven County elections office.
 Connecticut requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Connecticut Secretary of the State's voter lookup tool.
 For local municipal elections in South Britain, contact the New Haven County Clerk's office for schedules and ballot information.

 Property records for South Britain, Connecticut are maintained by the New Haven Town Assessor's Office and the New Haven County Town Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within New Haven County, including parcels in South Britain.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The New Haven County Town Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Connecticut counties provide online property record searches through their county websites.
-For in-person requests, visit the New Haven County offices at the county courthouse.
 The New Haven County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for South Britain, Connecticut residents are available through both county and state offices.
 The Connecticut Department of Public Health, Vital Records, located in Hartford, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Connecticut.
 Orders can be placed online, by mail, or in person.
 Locally, the New Haven County Clerk's office issues marriage licenses and maintains marriage records for New Haven County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.